dbcli/pgcli/README.rst

 ------------------

 This is a library which allows you to build highly customizable input prompts.
-Every step (from key bindings, to line behaviour until the renderer) can be customized.
+Every step (key bindings, layout, etc..) can be customized.

 Note that this is work in progress.
-Many things work, but code is still refactored a lot and APIs are changing.
-(They become better.)
+Many things work, but code is still refactored a lot and APIs can change (they will become even better), so be prepared to handle these changes.

+Certainly look in the ``examples`` directory to see what is possible.

-A simple example looks like this:
+A very simple example:

 .. code:: python